 If it was ever in doubt, energising parental involvement is key to improving learning outcomes.

 And to do so, your school first needs to understand your parents’ opinions.
 This is crucial, especially when it comes to making decisions that will impact their child’s life at school.

 Encouraging parent feedback not only garners trust but also helps your school make informed decisions that serve the whole school community.

 Parent surveys also enable time-strapped parents to voice their opinion or concerns without having to come into school.
-This is important, as parents’ work demands and financial situation can affect their ability to do so, as outlined in our blog ‘5 barriers to communication between parents and teachers’.
+This is important, as parents’ work demands and financial situation can affect their ability to do so.

-For schools, parent surveys are a cost-effective way to turn feedback into action.
-Helping you make data-backed decisions with minimal admin time required.
-Using free online survey tools, like SurveyMonkey, you can gain quick insights with automatic charts and summaries.
+For schools, parent surveys are a cost-effective way to turn feedback into action, helping you make data-backed decisions with minimal admin time required and increasing parental engagment.
+Using free online survey tools like SurveyMonkey, you can gain quick insights with automatic charts and summaries.

 Effective parent surveys can help staff determine parent satisfaction, attitudes towards participation, opinions on school life, and much more.